Harnesser/tiny-spice-rs/README.md

 * Engineering notation is supported, e.g. `1k` is 1000
 * A control block with a small list of commands between `.control` and `.endc` is supported
+* Subcircuits with limited bracket expressions are supported

 Unsupported Stuff